codersaiful/woo-product-table/readme.txt

 **Important feature ( Pro and Free )**

+* WPML/Loco Translate/Multi Languag
+* Product Table to any page and where using shortcode.
+* Advance Search and filter option - Search from whole site
+* Multi-level Query to show product as table. such as: Category, taxonomy, tag, menu-order, price limit.
+Anything.
+* No need code edit knowledge
+* Table template feature
+* Variation Table for Variable Product
+* Show custom field in table
+* Filter with custom field
+* Product search by sku
+* Product filter by sku
+* WooCommerce Product Table
+* Quick Order Table
+* WooCommerce Shop page as Table
+* WooCommerce Archive as Table
+* WooCommerce Cateogry as Table
+* WooCommerce Tag as Table
+* WooCommerce Taxonomy as Table
+* Any type customization possible by Existing [Filter and Action hook](https://wooproducttable.com/plugin-api/).
 * Add custom column
 * Design columns individually
 * Columns only for login user